 The concrete industry can offer a range of products and construction methods that are innovative and fast whilst offering the high performance and inherent benefits of heavy weight construction including long-term climate change resilience.
-These construction solutions offer the efficient delivery of long-term performance and best value and meet the highest Code for Sustainable Homes and are recognised in new standards such as the Home Quality Mark.
+These construction solutions offer the efficient delivery of long-term performance and best value are recognised in standards such BREEAM and the Home Quality Mark.

 As insulation and airtightness standards improve, using low levels of continuous heating combined with the thermal mass of concrete becomes one of the most energy-efficient heating strategies.

 As average temperatures rise the desire and requirement for mechanical or air-conditioned systems is increasing.
 Considerable energy savings can be realised utilising the thermal mass of concrete to keep interior spaces cool, particularly when considered as part of a Passive Solar Design strategy.

 Concrete and masonry construction techniques continue to provide a cost effective solution for both private and social housing, through the availability of established local supply chains, short lead times, flexible programmes and experienced trades.